World Cup 2014: tips for employers on working arrangements

 Such flexibility is also a great way for employers to thank staff and boost morale while ensuring the required levels of work are maintained.

-For more information on any of the issues raised in this article, please contact us on 0117 904 6000
+For more information on any of the issues raised in this article, please contact our Employment Law team or call us on 0117 904 6000

 Posted on Jan 13th, 2014 by Lyons Davidson